datamade/look-at-cook/README.md

 View paths / hierarchy
 ----------------------

-* note that at any point, the year could also be updated by clicking on a point on the main chart.
+Note: the year could also be updated by clicking on a point on the main chart.

  - List of funds (default view when loading the site) -> Expanded fund detail -> Fund view with list of departments -> Expanded department detail
  - List of control officers -> Expanded control officer detail -> Control officer view with list of departments -> Expanded department detail